michael-wall/site-page-scraper/README.md

   - It runs asynchronously and when it completes it will send a Liferay notifcation to confirm it completed e.g. The Asynchronous Site Page Crawler has completed successfully for Site Guest.
 The output was saved to Site Page Crawler Outputs with ID 53421.
   - Go to Site Administration > Publishing > Site Page Crawler Outputs and find the record where the ID matches.
   - The output file can be downloaded from the link in the 'output' column.
-- **Note that the widget runs in the contect of the users session, so the user must remain logged in for the asynchronous Site Page Crawler process to be able to crawl pages that don't have Guest role View access.**
+- **Note that the widget runs in the context of the current users session, so the user must remain logged in for the asynchronous Site Page Crawler process to be able to crawl pages that don't have Guest role View access.**

 ## Sample Output ##
 ```